 Every line STOKK changed is listed with the original quantity, STOKK's quantity, the store cover, and a one-line reason.
 A few lines worth your judgment are surfaced under Needs you, and STOKK can propose new facts to add to the supplier's SIF.

 The pass runs on a schedule operated by your Stokk team rather than always-on in the background.
-Each run evaluates the suppliers that are due and writes a fresh brief.
-A supplier is due when its next order date — from its order schedule — falls within its lead time.
-Suppliers with no fixed schedule (ad-hoc) are always considered, and surface when stock actually needs ordering.
+Each run checks every supplier cheaply, but only writes a fresh brief for the ones that need a decision: a supplier is due when its next order date — from its order schedule— falls within its lead time, or when stock actually needs ordering.
+Ad-hoc (no fixed schedule) suppliers surface whenever there's something to buy.

 The suggestion is a starting point.
 From the Morning Brief, Review & order opens the composer pre-filled with STOKK's quantities, which you can edit before submitting.
 Dismissed and submitted briefs are logged so you can audit later.